Olds (provincial electoral district)

 Olds was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1909 to 1963.
+It was named after the town of Olds, Alberta.

-The district was combined with the Didsbury electoral district to form Olds-Didsbury.
-The district was named after the Town of Olds, Alberta.
+In 1963, the district was combined with the Didsbury electoral district to form Olds-Didsbury.

 Olds history

 The electoral district of Olds was created and first contested for the 1909 Alberta general election.
 The electoral district included much of the area of the Rosebud electoral district contested in the 1905 election.
-The first election was won by Liberal candidate Duncan Marshall, who would roll up a large majority in his first win.
+The 1909 contest in Olds was a two-way fight, which was won by Liberal candidate Duncan Marshall.
 Marshall was appointed to the cabinet as Minister of Agriculture and Provincial Secretary shortly after the election.

 Marshall was confirmed in a Ministerial by-election romping to an easy win over Socialist Candidate Samuel Welsh later that year.
 He lost his portfolios as the Alexander Rutherford government fell in 1910 due to the Alberta and Great Waterways Railway scandal.
-Premier Sifton later re-appointed him to that post.
+Premier Arthur Sifton re-appointed him to that post.

-Marshall nearly lost his seat in the 1913 general election and won by a bigger majority in 1917.
-He was defeated by Nelson Smith a candidate for the United Farmers of Alberta in a hotly contested race in the 1921 general election, that saw the United Farmers form their first majority government.
+Marshall ran for re-election in the 1913 general election and nearly lost his seat but was successful.
+He won by a bigger majority in 1917.
+In the 1921 general election he was defeated by Nelson Smith, a candidate for the United Farmers of Alberta in a hotly contested race.
+The 1921 saw the United Farmers elected to a majority government.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.